API Design

 Use the ACCESS_TOKEN

-value from the token response as Bearer token authentication, i.e. pass HTTP header Authorization: Bearer <ACCESS_TOKEN>
+value from the token response as Bearer token authentication, i.e. pass the HTTP header Authorization: Bearer <ACCESS_TOKEN>

 .